abhay-ramesh/pushduck/GITHUB_AUTOMATION_GUIDE.md

 ---

-*This automation setup provides enterprise-grade CI/CD, security, and community management for the next-s3-uploader project.*
+*This automation setup provides enterprise-grade CI/CD, security, and community management for the pushduck project.*